benmcp/fully-sick-music/README.md

 # fully sick music

-A list of fully sick music that is awesome to listen to while coding
+A list of fully sick music that is awesome to listen to while coding.

+Add to it james!! lets start a sick list!

 ## Bands